-Joan H. Story is Of Counsel in the Real Estate, Land Use and Environmental Practice Group in Sheppard Mullin’s San Francisco office and formerly a member of the firm's Executive Committee.
+Joan H. Story retired Of Counsel in the Real Estate, Energy, Land Use & Environmental Practice Group in Sheppard Mullin’s San Francisco office and formerly a member of the firm's Executive Committee.

 Areas of Practice

-Joan’s practice emphasizes real estate investment, financing and leasing transactions.
-Her clients include developers, institutional and foreign investors, corporate real estate users, pension funds and pension fund advisors and lenders.
+Prior to her retirement, Joan’s practice emphasized real estate investment, financing and leasing transactions.
+Her clients included developers, institutional and foreign investors, corporate real estate users, pension funds and pension fund advisors and lenders.
 Her experience encompasses land acquisition and development, construction, permanent and tax-exempt financings, joint venture and limited liability entity formation, acquisition and disposition of commercial properties, leasing and other portfolio management issues, as well as loan and partnership workouts.
-She has developed a particular expertise in the hospitality and senior housing areas and in the structuring of Islamic investment in US real estate.
+She developed a particular expertise in the hospitality and senior housing areas and in the structuring of Islamic investment in US real estate.

 Represented Chevalier International Holdings, Ltd., a publicly traded Hong Kong company, in connection with its acquisition of assisted living, memory care, skilled nursing and independent living facilities in Oregon, North Carolina and Michigan, and medical office buildings in New York, Pennsylvania and Rhode Island, negotiation of third party operating leases, financing of the facilities, re-financings under a HUD-insured loan program and related property management matters.